Adnanize/picoCTF/General Skills/Super SSH.md

 ## Explanation

-**Command**:  ssh ctf-player@titan.picoctf.net -p 57179
+**Command**:  ssh ctf-player@titan.picoctf.net -p 53005
 * ssh: Starts an SSH session.
 * ctf-player@titan.picoctf.net: Specifies the username (ctf-player) and the server address (titan.picoctf.net).
 * -p 57179: Indicates the port number (57179), which is non-standard and must be specified.
+Your port number will be different obviously
 * After entering this command, you'll be prompted for the password if one is required.
 Once connected, you’ll have access to the server with the ctf-player account on port 57179.